 Fitch Ratings has assigned Nigeria's USD300m 5.625% senior unsecured bonds a final rating of 'B+'.
 The final rating is the same as the expected rating that Fitch assigned on 14 June 2017.

 KEY RATING DRIVERS

-The expected rating is in line with Nigeria's Long-Term Foreign-Currency Issuer Default Rating (IDR) of 'B+'.
+The final rating is in line with Nigeria's Long-Term Foreign-Currency Issuer Default Rating (IDR) of 'B+'.
 The Outlook on the IDR is Negative.